-Course Code: P17MBA 4M4 Credit Pattern: L: T: P:H = 4:0:0 = 4
+Course Code: P18MBA 4M4 CIE: 50 Marks Credit Pattern: L: T: P = 3:0:0 = 3

-CIE: 50 Marks, SEE: 50Marks

-Exam Duration: 03 Hours

-Total Numbers of Hours: 52

-- 1. To make students aware of personal selling. - 2.
+- 1. To make students aware of personal selling and quota management - 2.
 To make students aware of retail store management concepts - 3.
 To develop student skills in planning for Location and layout of the store - 4.
 To make students aware of the merchandise management concepts